Stochastic arbitrage with market index options: Stochastic dominance constraints

 However, as discussed in \citet{Luedtke08}, it is computationally advantageous to use the formulation in LP because \eqref{eq:Lconstraint2} and \eqref{eq:Lconstraint3} together contain at most $n^2+n(n-1)/2+n$ nonzero coefficients, compared to at most $n^2(n-1)/2$ nonzero coefficients in \eqref{eq:combinedconstraint}, an order of magnitude greater.

 The solution for $\boldsymbol{\alpha}$ and $\boldsymbol{\beta}$ obtained using LP is identical to the solution obtained using the linear program proposed in \citet{PostLongarela21}.
 However, the formulation of the latter program is different to LP, and involves a total of $n^2+n+\ell$ scalar equality and inequality constraints, compared to only $4n+\ell$ in LP.
-We discuss the difference between the two linear programs more fully in the Appendix.
-Using option price data for the final date used in our empirical application -- November 17, 2021 -- we found that the linear program in \citet{PostLongarela21} requires a Gurobi input file of size approximately 240 MB and a runtime of 7 seconds, compared to 5 MB and 0.7 seconds for LP.
-Further details are provided in the Appendix.
-A tenfold gap in runtime may be significant in an automated trading environment where the aim is to identify and execute stochastic arbitrage opportunities as they arise in real time.
+We discuss the difference between the two linear programs more fully in Appendix \ref{sec:LPstar}.
+Results reported there indicate that the runtime required to solve the linear program in \citet{PostLongarela21} can be one or more orders of magnitude greater than the runtime required to solve LP.